amirhnajafiz/handbook/docs/kubernetes/01_cluster.md

 # Cluster

 Kubernetes can get installed on various methods.
 Kubernetes runs your workload by placing containers into Pods to run on Nodes.

 A node may be a virtual or physical machine, depending on the cluster.
 Each node is managed by the control plane and contains the services necessary to run Pods.
 The components on a node include the kubelet, a container runtime, and the kube-proxy.

-## install
+## Install

 To install a single node kubernetes cluster on your system you can use the following tools.